descope/terraform-provider-descope/README.md

 ### Setup

-Clone and repository and run `make dev` to prepare your local environmenty for development.
-This will ensure you have the requisite `go` compiler, build and install the Descope project to `$GOPATH/bin`, and create a `~/.terraformrc` override file to instruct `terraform` to use the local Descope provider build instead of loading it from the Terraform registry.
+Clone the repository and run `make dev` to prepare your local environment for development.
+This will ensure you have the requisite `go` compiler, build and install the Descope Terraform Provider binary to `$GOPATH/bin`, and create a `~/.terraformrc` override file to instruct `terraform` to use the local provider binary instead of loading it from the Terraform registry.

 ```bash
 git clone https://github.com/descope/terraform-provider-descope